DaveWM/willa/README.md

 ## Going Further

 One of the cool features of Willa is that you can visualise your topology.
-To do this, run these commands in your repl:
+To do this, first make sure you have [graphviz installed](https://bit.ly/2MPXzSO), then run these commands in your repl:

 ```clojure
 (require 'willa.viz)